Freezer Spaghetti Sauce

 You only live once!

 Note: This recipe for pumpkin pie appeared in a Philadelphia newspaper in 1974.
 It is as good now as it was then but check with your cardiologist.
-The best pumpkin pie is made with fresh Butternut squash.
+The best pumpkin pie is made with fresh Butternut or Buttercup squash.
 Next best is fresh pumpkin and least desirable is store bought canned pumpkin.
+We make it every year at Thanksgiving.

-1.5 cups of cooked pumpkin pulp (Butternut squash)
+1.5 cups of cooked pumpkin pulp (Butternut or Buttercup squash)

 1.5 cups heavy cream